Microsoft Outlook: Outlook Groups

 Outlook Groups was a mobile application for Windows Phone, Windows 10 Mobile, Android and iOS that could be used with an Office 365 domain Microsoft Account, e.g. a work or school account.
 It is designed to take existing email threads and turn them into a group-style conversation.
 The app lets users create groups, mention their contacts, share Office documents via OneDrive and work on them together, and participate in an email conversation.
 The app also allows the finding and joining of other Outlook Groups.
-It was tested internally at Microsoft and launched September 18, 2015 for Windows Phone 8.1 and Windows 10 Mobile users.
+It was tested internally at Microsoft and launched September 18, 2015, for Windows Phone 8.1 and Windows 10 Mobile users.

-After its initial launch on Microsoft's own platforms they launched the application for Android and iOS on September 23, 2015.
+After its initial launch on Microsoft's own platforms the application was released for Android and iOS on September 23, 2015.

-Outlook Groups was updated on September 30, 2015, that introduced a deep linking feature as well as fixing a bug that blocked the "send" button from working.
-In March 2016 Microsoft added the ability to attach multiple images, and the most recently used document to group messages as well as the option to delete conversations within the application programme.
+Outlook Groups was updated on September 30, 2015 to introduce a deep linking feature as well as fix a bug that blocked the "send" button from working.
+In March 2016 Microsoft added the ability to attach multiple images and the most recently used document to group messages, as well as the option to delete conversations within the application program.

 Outlook Groups was retired by Microsoft on May 1, 2018.
 The functionality was replaced by adding the "Groups node" to the folder list within the Outlook mobile app.

 Internet standards compliance

 HTML rendering

-Outlook 2007 was the first Outlook to switch from Internet Explorer rendering engine to Microsoft Word 2007's.
+Outlook 2007 was the first Outlook to switch from the Internet Explorer rendering engine to Microsoft Word 2007's.
 This meant that HTML and Cascading Style Sheets (CSS) items not handled by Word were no longer supported.
 On the other hand, HTML messages composed in Word look as they appeared to the author.
 This affects publishing newsletters and reports, because they frequently use intricate HTML and CSS to form their layout.
 For example, forms can no longer be embedded in an Outlook email.